-Incorporate the "First Peoples Principles of Learning" into curriculum design, and reflect the traditional teachings and knowledge from all Indigenous communities on whose traditional territories KPU's campuses are located.
+Cultural Advisors to talk and gather where they can also initiate and arning" into curriculum design, and reflect the traditional teachings nities on whose traditional territories KPU's campuses are located.

-Decolonize assessments by including Indigenous assessment as a component of Indigenous indicators of success.
+genous assessment as a component of Indigenous indicators

-Recognize the importance of the relationship between all peoples and the land, to ensure that the built and natural environments on every campus feel like an extension of the Gathering Place.
+ip between all peoples and the land, to ensure that the built and like an extension of the Gathering Place.